sgmurphy/wordpress-plugins/super-socializer/readme.txt

 * [Improvement] Improved Facebook social share and social follow icons
 * [Improvement] Improved Vkontakte icon in the Follow Icons shortcode and widget
 * [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 19.0
 * [Improvement] Minor improvements

+= 7.13.65 [13 July 2024] =
+* [Bugfix] Social Login wasn't working on a multilingual site that had different versions as the language codes appended to the URL of the home page
+* [Improvement] Updated the Facebook SDK being used throughout the plugin to the latest version 20.0
+* [Improvement] Minor improvements